 - In the search box, start typing a search, like

-- Personalised search results may appear under the search box.
-For example, your search results can include places that you've searched for before.
-If you're signed in to your Google Account but you don't see personalised search results, make sure that Web & App Activity is turned on.
+- Personalized search results might appear under the search box.
+For example, your search results can include places you've searched for before.
+If you're signed in to your Google Account but you don't see personalized search results, make sure that Web & App Activity is turned on.

 - Choose a place to see it on the map and get more information.

 General places on the map